coderefinery/2022-09-20-workshop/content/questions/day3.md

 7. When cloning, we only clone one branch to the local computer.
 Is not possible to clone the whole repository with all commits/branching history?
    - A clone actually does have all branchs and history.
    - Try `git branch -v` to see them - they are `origin/...` branches so "remote tracking branches" - they don't appear as local branches immediately.
+     - I think it should be `git branch --all`

 8. If I am working on a project and it has some collaborators, do I have to make the project public in github?
 I would not like to make it public before it finishes.
    - +1
    - You can leave it private until you are ready to make it public.
 This would be a typical workflow (github supports free private repositories now).
    - But if I make it private, how can the others clone it?
    - You can invite other person to have access to the repo.
 As owner of a repo, you can send an invite to anyone who has an account on Github.
+     - Alternative: have one repo that is private and one that is public.
+On the public one you have the `main` branch.
+On the private one you have all unpublished branches.

 9. Unrelated.
 Where I can find the definition of the alias `git graph`?
    - https://coderefinery.github.io/git-intro/reference/#commands-we-use
-   - `git config --global alias.graph "log --all --graph --decorate --oneline"``
+   - `git config --global alias.graph "log --all --graph --decorate --oneline"`

 10. Can we get a real life example (for example from one of your repositories) of a pull request after forking?
 So to see the size of changes.